i49/hibiscus/schema-basics.md

 ```

 ## 3. Restrictions on types
-All types except null type can be restricted by various kind of *facets*.
-Each facet will limit the value space of the type to which it is applied.
+All types except `null` type can be restricted by various kinds of *facets*.
+Each facet will limit the value space of the type to which it is applied in its own way.

 ### 3.1. length
-`length` facet allows you to restrict values to have specific length.
+The facet `length` allows you to restrict values to have a specific length.
 It can be applied to `string` and `array` types.

 For instance, `string` type below must have exactly 8 characters in the value.
 ```java